SeisComP/common/libs/seiscomp/io/recordstream/descriptions/global_recordstream.rst

 - ``sdsarchive:///SDSA,/SDSB,/SDSC``

 Different SDS are not merged, but are read sequentially depending on data existence.
-If a requested file is missing in the current SDS it is searched on the next archive in the list.
+If a requested file is missing in the current SDS, it is searched for in the archive next in the list.
 On success it will deliver all the rest of files for the current channel from this SDS archive.
 On failure the next SDS archive is searched.

 This process is repeated for each requested channel individually.
 It always starts to